Detangles, shields up to 450°F, and keeps curls soft and defined—apply by sections for even coverage to prevent hidden damage.

 - Can feel like too much on very fine hair if overapplied

-- Scent may be noticeable if you are fragrance-sensitive
+- Scent may be a drawback for fragrance-sensitive users

 Briogeo Farewell Frizz Blow Dry Perfection & Heat Protectant Creme